 The famous NAS Parallel Benchmarks NPB consists of MG: Multigrid, CG: Conjugate Gradient, FT: Fast Fourier Transform, IS: Integer sort, EP: Embarrassingly Parallel, BT: Block Tridiagonal, SP: Scalar Pentadiagonal, and LU: Lower-Upper symmetric Gauss Seidel, are pretty uniform.
 With the exception of EP which is an application class, the other members are typical constituents of a low level library for parallel simulations.
 On the other hand the Berkeley dwarves are Dense Linear Algebra , Sparse Linear Algebra, Spectral Methods, N-Body Methods, Structured Grids, Unstructured Grids, MapReduce, Combinational Logic, Graph Traversal, Dynamic Programming, Backtrack and Branch-and-Bound, Graphical Models and Finite State Machines.
 The dwarves are not exact kernels but describe problem from different points of view including programming model (MapReduce), numerical method (Grids, Spectral method), kernel structure (dense or sparse linear algebra), algorithm (dynamic programming) and application class (N-body) etc. We think that it is inevitable that both parallel computing and Big Data cannot be characterized with a single criteria and so we introduce multiple facets for our Ogre characterization.

-1Add Jha et al. lessons
+In the process of reduction, the authors analyze the structure of applications and find commonalities; they introduce the term “vectors” to capture four essentially orthogonal but critical properties that determine both the development and the execution of the application: execution unit, communication, coordination and an execution environment.
+The first three are internal properties of a distributed application, whereas the later is essentially an external property.
+Based upon recurring values of vectors the authors propose a set of common patterns that help elucidate the structure of the distributed applications.
+It is worth noting, that vectors and patterns for distributed applications do not provide insight into performance aspects of the applications.

+In Ref [3DPAS], the authors propose a framework for describing application, distributed and dynamic data and infrastructure.
+Figure 1 shows the data lifecycle model used for the analysis capturing both applications using sensor and computationally generated data.

+Figure 1 Application Stages

+The authors call out the “big data” aspects, the dynamic aspects and the distributed aspects of a large set of applications, and introduce quantitative estimates for various performance related properties.

 Properties of the 51 use cases